Dr. Kalyan K. Niyogi

-Mr. Riaz Awan serves as the Managing Director of NCI with the responsibility to manage NCI’s commercial, financial and administrative activities and coordination of NCI’s interface with counterparties such as CDI and HDI.
+Mr. Riaz Awan serves as the Managing Director of NCI with the responsibility to manage NCI’s commercial, financial and administrative activities and coordination of NCI’s interface with counterparties such as HDI.
 Mr. Awan holds the rank of Senior Director in Holtec’s corporate management hierarchy.
 He has over 40 years of distinguished experience in both the federal government and the commercial nuclear industry in the US and abroad.

 In recent years, he served as the head of Holtec’s Kiev Operations Center in Ukraine overseeing the Chernobyl Used Fuel Storage Project and the Central Storage Project.
 In the government, Mr. Awan served in the U.S. Department of Energy/National Nuclear Security Administration (DOE/NNSA) where he provided executive level direction and oversight for large and complex nuclear programs and projects as Senior Program Manager in DOE’s International Programs Office, and as Program Manager in DOE’s Office of Nuclear Energy.